Jonish99/pands-problem-sheet/README.md

     School-for-champions.com.
 2021.
 Newton's Square Root Approximation by Ron Kurtus - Succeed in Understanding Algebra: School for Champions. [online] Available at: <https://www.school-for-champions.com/algebra/square_root_approx.htm#.YDd0-dzLdhF> [Accessed 25 February 2021]

     W3schools.com.
 2021.
 Python While Loops. [online] Available at: <https://www.w3schools.com/python/python_while_loops.asp> [Accessed 25 February 2021].

+### es.py

+    A program, that will read a text file and count the number of es.
+The text file is defined by the user on the command line, it is checked if exists and checked for file extension.
+The approriate system path of the program directory is determined.
+The file is opened, the number of es is the file are counted and it is the value is returned to the user.

+### References

+    GeeksforGeeks.
+2021.
+Python | Count occurrences of a character in string - GeeksforGeeks. [online] Available at: <https://www.geeksforgeeks.org/python-count-occurrences-of-a-character-in-string/> [Accessed 5 March 2021].

+    Kite.com.
+2021.
+Code Faster with Line-of-Code Completions, Cloudless Processing. [online] Available at: <https://www.kite.com/python/answers/how-to-use-while-not-in-python#> [Accessed 7 March 2021].

+    Python Central.
+2021.
+One line if statement in Python (ternary conditional operator) - Python Central. [online] Available at: <https://www.pythoncentral.io/one-line-if-statement-in-python-ternary-conditional-operator/> [Accessed 7 March 2021].

+    string, F., Soni, P. and Poggi, R., 2021.
+Find index of last occurrence of a substring in a string. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/9572490/find-index-of-last-occurrence-of-a-substring-in-a-string> [Accessed 5 March 2021].

 ## General References: